Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: MODEL AND METHOD

 \section{MODEL AND METHOD}

-To investigate the finite-temperature behavior of a 2D XYFM and its extensions, we perform large-scale classical Monte Carlo simulations on a two-dimensional square lattice governed by a Hamiltonian incorporating XY-type spin exchange, bulk Dzyaloshinskii–Moriya interaction (DMI) as well as anisotropy.
-We use the Metropolis algorithm, a widely adopted Markov Chain Monte Carlo method\cite{berg}, which proceeds by selecting random spin configurations and updating it probabilistically with temperature dependent acceptance probability of $P = \min\left[1, \exp\left(-\frac{d E}{k_B T}\right)\right]$ where $dE,k_B$ and $T$ represent the energy difference between the updated and initial spin configurations, the Boltzmann constant and the temperature respectively.
+To investigate the finite-temperature behavior of a 2D XYFM and its extensions, we perform classical Monte Carlo simulations on a two-dimensional square lattice governed by a Hamiltonian incorporating XY-type spin exchange, bulk Dzyaloshinskii–Moriya interaction (DMI) as well as exchange anisotropy.
+We use the Metropolis algorithm, a widely adopted Markov Chain Monte Carlo method\cite{berg}, which proceeds by selecting random spin configurations and updating it probabilistically with temperature dependent Boltzmann acceptance probability of $P = \min\left[1, \exp\left(-\frac{d E}{k_B T}\right)\right]$ where $dE,k_B$ and $T$ represent the energy difference between the updated and initial spin configurations, the Boltzmann constant and the temperature respectively.
+In our simulations we usually start from very high temperature $(\beta\sim0$) and gradually cool down to low temperatures.
 This updating scheme satisfies the detailed balance and ergodicity, ensuring convergence to the correct equilibrium ensemble.
-To improve statistical reliability, we perform $2\times10^5$ Monte Carlo steps per spin (MCSS) at each temperature point, discarding the first $10^5$ steps for thermalization.
-Periodic boundary conditions are imposed to suppress edge effects and mimic an infinite lattice.
+To improve statistical reliability, we perform $2\times10^5$ Monte Carlo steps/sweeps (MCS) at each temperature point, discarding the first $10^5$ steps for thermalization {(see appendix).
+Since the focus of the paper is on equilibrium thermodynamic properties rather than dynamical critical behavior, we consider Metropolis sampling with sufficiently long thermalization steps, like several MC studies on similar systems that used simple single spin Metropolis updates alone to produce meaningful results\cite{olivia1,olivia2,olivia3,Maccari2020}.} Periodic boundary conditions are imposed to suppress edge effects and mimic an infinite lattice.
 From the equilibrium configurations obtained from the MC simulations, one can compute ensemble-averaged thermodynamic quantities such as internal energy $E = \langle H \rangle$ and specific heat $C = \frac{d\langle E \rangle}{dT}$ and so on, which allow one to identify the location and nature of thermal phase transitions.

 Let us first consider a basic 2D isotropic ferromagnetic XY model\cite{18}whose Hamiltonian is given by,